Gardens Ablaze

 Rose of Sharon lends itself to many landscape uses, and depending on how it is maintained can function as a shrub, small tree, screening plant, or as a lovely mid-summer focal point.
 Like all hibiscus relatives, the flowers only last one day, so it's not a great cutting flower type of plant, but the blooms are profuse, and the plant is a welcome addition to the late summer garden when many other plants are past their primes.

-Rose of Sharon is incredibly easy to grow, and though like most plants it prefers a loamy soil, it will survive and even excel in all but the very worst gardens soil scenarios.
+Rose of Sharon is incredibly easy to grow, and though like most plants it prefers a loamy soil, it will survive and even excel in all but the very worst garden soil scenarios.
 It will survive dependably to zone 5, but some winter dieback may occur if the temperature goes below approximately 20 degrees below zero.
 It has a naturally vase-like shape, but if left to grow unrestricted, it will eventually become gracefully arched.
 It is a large shrub when mature (12 feet tall x 10 feet wide) but it responds well to hard pruning, and can even be pruned into an attractive tree form.
-Prune as desired in late winter or early spring.

 Rose of Sharon makes a quick growing screen for those needing an attractive privacy solution in a hurry, and can be propagated easily by collecting seed once flowering has finished.
 It can also be propagated by softwood cuttings, although cuttings can sometimes be difficult and will take a bit of nurturing at first.